electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 First, the parameters of neurons are investigated.
 As an example, we measure the firing rate of a neuron in dependence on its leak conductance.
-The neuron is stimulated by spikes from a Poisson process with rate ``rateStim``.
+The neuron is stimulated by spikes from a Poisson process.

 .. figure:: schematic_rate_over_gleak.png
     :align: center